kenatiod/MUT/UMU Text Only.md

 One approach to evaluating understanding is to focus on behavioral measures.
 From this position, an agent can be said to understand something if that agent can use said knowledge to make accurate predictions, solve problems, and navigate real-world situations effectively.
 This approach aligns with the view of understanding as a form of epistemic know-how or ability (Elgin, 2017).
 If an AI system can consistently generate correct answers to questions, provide coherent explanations for phenomena, and adapt its knowledge to new contexts and challenges, this may be taken as evidence of genuine understanding.

-However, some philosophers have argued that behavioral measures alone are insufficient for evaluating understanding.
+However, some philosophers have argued that behavioral measures alone are insufficient for evaluating understanding (Mitchell & Krakauer, 2023).
 After all, an AI system could potentially exhibit impressive question-answering or problem-solving abilities without truly grasping the underlying concepts or principles involved.
 As Searle (1980) famously argued with his "Chinese Room" thought experiment, a system could potentially manipulate symbols and generate correct outputs without any real understanding of what those symbols mean.

 To address this concern, some epistemologists have argued for the importance of evaluating the cognitive processes and representations that underlie an agent's behavior.
 Grimm (2011), for example, argues that genuine understanding requires a "grasp of the structure" of the relevant domain - a mental representation that captures the key entities, relationships, and principles involved.
 According to this view, evaluating understanding requires probing the internal models and reasoning processes of an AI system, not just its external behavior.